For over 25 years I have been looking for ways to integrate language, mindfulness and bodywork, so that you can:

 Mindfulness, Language, and Touch

 I then studied the health applications of NLP, at the same time studying Seiki shiatsu with the Japanese master Akinobu Kishi.
 Looking for ways to integrate these two, I found Clean Language. which I now specialize in as a beautifully simple and effective way to help clients discover how to listen to themselves at this deep, embodied and authentic level.
 In 2012 I trained to teach Mindfulness-Based Cognitive Therapy at the Oxford Mindfulness Centre and have integrated the clinically-proven benefits of mindfulness into my work with Shiatsu and Clean Language.
-Since 2013 I have been the coordinator of London Mindful Practitioners, a non-profit support group for professionals who use mindfulness in their work, which now has over 400 members.
+For 10 years I was the coordinator of London Mindful Practitioners, a non-profit support group for professionals who use mindfulness in their work.